mtimof12/junior-home-task/README.md

 ## Mandatory
-Use listed required technologies; we know that a lot of new and fancy technologies exist, but please follow the requirements Don’t overcomplicate design.
+Use listed required technologies; we know that a lot of new and fancy technologies exist, but please follow the requirements.

+* Don’t overcomplicate design.
-Don’t implement a multi-currency system.
+* Don’t implement a multi-currency system.
-Authentication is trivial - return account id when credentials are correct.
-API provided in wallet service
+* Authentication should be trivial - return account id when credentials are correct.
+API provided in wallet service.

 ## Requirement
 Implement 2 microservices: **betting** and **wallet**.